gnat/tween-composer-godot/README.md

 - Preview on editor (great for working on the animation without having to run it every time!)
 - Implement tween_callback() and tween_method(), somehow.
 - Using variables as property values, to make dynamic animations.

+Head to the itch.io page for more updates: https://gurbsgurbs.itch.io/tween-composer